morko/devosku-site/src/pages/projects/haxroomie.md

   - text: Official HaxBall website
     href: https://www.haxball.com/
 ---

+### Problem

 HaxBall is pretty old but still popular browser game using WebRTC.
 The game does not support hosting without graphical user interface out of the box.
 I wanted to provide the Haxroomie community a way to host game rooms cheaper without the burden of running them on a system with full blown desktop environment.

+### Solution

+Haxroomie was implemented mainly in Node.js but also required parts of it running in the browser.
+It can be used programmatically or with the CLI and it could be expanded to also support controlling it through REST/GraphQL API.

-Making Haxroomie was not a simple process and required implementing communication between several layers like browsers JavaScript runtime and Node.js JavaScript runtime.
+Making Haxroomie was not a simple process and required implementing communication between several layers like browsers and Node.js.
 Several workarounds were also required like [overriding the browsers LocalStorage and IndexedDB](https://github.com/morko/haxroomie/blob/master/packages/haxroomie-core/src/browser/shared-storage.js) to prevent multiple rooms overwriting each others data and using Proxy to [support attaching multiple event listeners to HaxBalls JavaScript API](https://github.com/morko/haxball-room-trapper).

+### Thoughts and Credits

 This project taught me great deal about Node.js and browser JavaScript runtimes.
 It works and is used by large amount of people but still would need a bit more love when I have the time for it.